odileeds/flight-data/examples/README.md

 The format is defined as follows:

 * `directory` - the directory where the individual data files for each day are stored
-* `lastupdate` - the ISO 8601 date this was last updated
+* `lastupdate` - the ISO 8601 date and time that this was last updated
 * `dates` - a chronologically ordered array of ISO 8601 dates (local time) for which individual data files exist.
 These allow URLs to be constructed to get the breakdown for specific days
 * `emissions` - an array (in the same order as `dates`) with the total emissions in kilograms
 * `flights` - an array (in the same order as `dates`) with the number of flights per day